 It’s no secret.
 To start speaking, you just need to go for it!
 Don’t wait until you’ve mastered reading before you start speaking.
 Our friend Benny Lewis is a good example: He always starts speaking right away, even if he doesn’t feel comfortable doing so.
 He’s learned to speak more than 10 languages this way!

-If you wait to become fluent in the language before you speak it, you’ll end up psyching yourself out and never speaking!
-As far as errors and bad habits go, these are easy enough to learn from with repetition and exposure.
+If you wait to become fluent in the language before you’re willing to speak it, you’ll end up psyching yourself out and never speaking!
+Making mistakes is a big part of learning.
+And by pushing yourself to talk, any errors and bad habits can easily be identified and fixed through repetition and exposure.

 It’s unrealistic to want to avoid making mistakes in a foreign language: it’s impossible to master and know everything.
 Think about your mother tongue!
 It’s possible to make mistakes when writing, but it’s also possible to be unfamiliar with a particular word or to misuse a phrase…